0daySecured/RockByteSec/posts/post3.md

 ## 5. Finding the Vulnerabilities
 If you have done all the above steps correctly, then you'll be automatically figuring out the possibilities of vulnerabilities.

+> As this is just an overview of WhiteBox Pentest, I'll going over every step in detail.
+Stay Tuned!